mvgarcia07/python-flask-as-window-service/cx_Freeze_example/README.md

 # python-flask-as-window-service using cx_freeze
-These are the steps to create a flask applications as window services in windows 10 and python 3.8 uning pyinstaller
+These are the steps to create a flask applications as window services in windows 10 and python 3.8 uning cx_freeze

 Based on [https://github.com/marcelotduarte/cx_Freeze/tree/master/cx_Freeze/samples/service]